DOESITLOOKLIKEIKNOWWHATASCREENSHOTIS/One_Keyword_Program_Language/README.md

 # COMPILIING

-In the folder where 1byanier is, run python onekeyprogramlanague.py
+In the folder where One_Keyword_Program_Language is, run python onekeyprogramlanague.py

 # RUNNING

-In the folder where 1byanier is, run python onekeyresult.py
+In the folder where One_Keyword_Program_Language is, run python onekeyresult.py

 # Final notes